In this post I will describe 27 of the most amazing and unique things to do on Madeira island, Portugal.

 4. Levada do Furado

 Explore the wild and remote landscapes of the eastern part of Madeira on this hike.
-The trail winds through untouched forests and provides breathtaking views of the ocean, Ponta de São Lourenço, and the nearby islands of Porto Santo and the Desertas.
+The trail winds through untouched forests and provides stunning views of the ocean, Ponta de São Lourenço, and the nearby islands of Porto Santo and the Desertas.

 5. Levada do Caniçal